We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Epiphora is fairly easy to diagnose.
-The doctor will try to find out whether it has been caused by a lesion, infection, entropion (inward-turning eyelid) or ectropion (outward-turning eyelid).
+A doctor will try to determine whether the cause is a lesion, infection, entropion, or an inward-turning eyelid, or ectropion, an outward-turning eyelid.

-In some cases, the patient may be referred to an eye-care specialist doctor, or ophthalmologist, who will examine the eyes, possibly under anesthetic.
+In some cases, the patient may need to see an eye-care specialist doctor or ophthalmologist, who will examine the eyes, possibly under anesthetic.

-A probe might be inserted into the narrow drainage channels on the inside of the eye to see whether they are blocked.
+The doctor may need to insert a probe into the narrow drainage channels inside the eye to see if they are blocked.